Minimax Rates for Learning Pairwise Interactions in Attention-Style Models: Introduction

-We summarize our main contribution below: \begin{enumerate}[leftmargin=8mm] \item[$\bullet$] We establish a connection between transformers and IPS models, enabling us to address the challenging inverse problem of inferring nonlinear interactions learned by attention mechanisms.
-Our analysis extends beyond the standard assumption of independent, isotropic token distributions to allow for dependent and anisotropic data.

-\item[$\bullet$] Inferring the interaction function is an inverse problem.
+We summarize our main contributions below: \begin{enumerate}[leftmargin=8mm] \item[$\bullet$] We establish a connection between transformers and IPS models, enabling us to address the challenging inverse problem of inferring nonlinear interactions learned by attention mechanisms.
+Our analysis extends beyond the standard assumption of independent, isotropic token distributions to allow for dependent and anisotropic data. \item[$\bullet$] Inferring the interaction function is an inverse problem.
 We prove that under a \emph{coercivity condition} (Lemma \ref{lem:coercivity}), this problem is well-posed in the large sample limit.
-This condition holds for a large class of input distributions. \item[$\bullet$] We prove that the rate of $M^{-\frac{2\beta}{2\beta+1}}$ is the optimal (up to logarithmic factors) minimax convergence rate in estimating the $2d$-dimensional pairwise interaction function where $M$ is the sample size and $\beta$ is the H\"older exponent of the function.
-Importantly, this rate is independent of the embedding dimension $d$ and the weight matrix rank, confirming that the attention-style model evades the curse of dimensionality.
+This condition holds for a large class of input distributions. \item[$\bullet$] We prove that the rate of $M^{-\frac{2\beta}{2\beta+1}}$ is the optimal (up to logarithmic factors) minimax convergence rate in estimating the $2d$-dimensional pairwise interaction function, where $M$ is the sample size and $\beta$ is the H\"older exponent of the function.
+The error is composed of parametric and nonparametric terms.
+Importantly when $rd \le (M/\log M)^{\frac{1}{2\beta+1}}$, the leading term is the nonparametric term $M^{-\frac{2\beta}{2\beta+1}}$, which does not depend on the embedding dimension $d$ or the rank $r$.
+This confirms that the attention-style model evades the curse of dimensionality.

 \end{enumerate}